Home > Society

 Due to the ongoing effects of the magical apocalypse, places where humans can settle are a limited and valuable resource.
 The inhabited continents of Empyria consist of vast stretches of dangerous wilderness, interspersed with small fortress cities designed to keep monsters out.

 In the past, a message from one city would take several days to reach the closest other one.
 The different human phenotypes further widened the divide: a visitor with different physical features from the locals might be treated with suspicion or have trouble finding ergonomic accommodations.
-Due to the difficulties and dangers of travel, most people never left their hometowns in their entire lives.
+Due to the difficulties and dangers of travel, most people never set foot outside their hometowns.
 Isolated from each other, cities developed governments and cultures of their own, sometimes wildly different from their neighbours.

 As communication and transportation technologies improved, cities began to share more ideas with each other and merge into larger political entities with common laws and customs.
 However, most things still aren't standardized across the globe, and every town retains an inexplicable quirk or two that weirds everyone else out.